dnory0/genetic-py-simulator/README.md

 1. You need to have installed:

    - NodeJS (recommended 10.x or above).
-   - Python 3.6 or above.
+   - Python 3.8 or above.
-   - Yarn (optional, but recommended).
+   - Yarn (recommended).

 2. Run on CLI: